Transition-based versus State-based Reward Functions for MDPs with Value-at-Risk: VAR PROBLEMS IN LONG-HORIZON MDPS

 \subsection{State-Transition Transformation}

-For a Markov process derived from an MDP with an SAS-function and a stationary policy $\pi$, we cannot apply the method directly since the reward function of the Markov process is $r_{\pi}:S \times S \rightarrow \mathbb{R}$.
-If the reward function is simplified by Equation (1), the VaR will be affected as illustrated in Section 3.
-In order to implement the estimation, we propose a method to transform the Markov process to a Markov process with a reward function $r^{\dagger}_{\pi}:S^{\dagger} \rightarrow \mathbb{R}$ which shares the same $F^{\pi}_{\Phi}$ of the original Markov process.
+For a Markov reward process derived from an MDP with a transition-based reward function and a stationary policy $\pi$, we cannot apply the method directly since the reward function is $r_{\pi}:S \times S \rightarrow \mathbb{R}$.
+If the reward function is simplified with (1), the VaR will be affected as illustrated in Section 3.
+In order to implement the estimation and achieve the real distribution, we propose a method to transform the Markov reward process with a transition-based reward function to one with a state-based reward function.

-Figure~\ref{figure3} illustrates what roles the states and transitions play in the original Markov process (above) and its transformed counterpart (below).
-In the original Markov process, $s_i$ denotes a state and $t_{ij}$ denotes a transition from $s_i$ to $s_j$.
-In a transformed Markov process, the original state $s_i$ becomes a ``router'' $r_i$, which connects input nodes (transformed states) $s^{\dagger}_{ji}$ to output nodes $s^{\dagger}_{ik}$.
+Fig.~\ref{MC_Trans} illustrates what roles the states and transitions play in the original Markov reward process (upper) and its transformed counterpart (lower).
+In the original Markov reward process, $s_i$ denotes a state and $t_{ij}$ denotes a transition from $s_i$ to $s_j$.
+In a transformed Markov reward process, the original state $s_i$ becomes a ``router'' $r_i$, which connects input nodes (transformed states) $s^{\dagger}_{ji}$ to output nodes $s^{\dagger}_{ik}$.